Your cart is currently empty!

 What’s in a Name?

-Affine in Italian means descended from the same root.
-This idea of inheriting values and a way of life from our ancestors is connected to traditional, proven ways of clothing humans.
-For example, linen is a natural fiber fabric that has been used in garments for thousands of years!
+Affine in Italian means ‘descended from the same root’.
+The idea of inheriting values and a way of life from our ancestors connects to traditional, proven ways of clothing people.
+Like the way that linen has been used for thousands of years and is still one of the best fabrics in use today.

-Irena also carries on the values her Southern European Grandmothers modelled:
+Irena also carries on the values of her Southern European Grandmothers:

-Firstly, respect the Earth’s resources.
-Everything takes energy and resources to make!
+Firstly, respect and value all the Earth’s resources.
+Everything takes energy and resources to make so should not e wasted.

 These values frame the work of Affine Fibers.